 If you’re looking for easy meal ideas or impressive appetizers and starters, clams and mussels fit the bill perfectly.
-Beginner cooks can prepare these with confidence and they make an impressive, tasty dish with little effort.
+Home chefs can prepare these with confidence and they make an impressive, tasty dish with little effort.

-Here are three different ways to cook them (steaming, oven cooked and grilling), including instructions for how to clean them.
-I’ve also added a few tips at the bottom for buying, storing and portion guidelines.
+Here are three different ways to prepare them (steaming, oven cooked and grilling), including instructions for how to clean them.
+I’ve also listed a few tips at the bottom for buying, storing and portion guidelines.

 Since the directions below apply to both clams and mussels, I’ll keep things simple and refer to them both as shellfish or mollusks instead of individually.

-- These little guys aren’t a treat when overcooked, but it’s impossible to give a specific time for cooking (since it depends on mollusk size, quantity and even the cookware used).
-Cook just until shells pop open wide (that’s how to tell when they’re done).
+- These little guys aren’t a treat when overdone, but it’s impossible to give a specific time for cooking (since it depends on mollusk size, quantity and even the pans used).
+Heat just until shells pop open wide (that’s how to tell when they’re done).

 - If you buy them pre-cleaned: Place the mollusks in a colander and rinse well with cold water.